Preteens are full of emotions and when they can’t express how they feel they can become frustrated.

 – Nick Diliberto

-Exclusive Preteen Curriculum: Get one year of new and exclusive preteen ministry curriculum designed to help 4th-6th graders explore their faith and wholeheartedly follow Jesus.
+ONE YEAR PRETEEN CURRICULUM, VOLUME 3 – Get one year of new preteen ministry curriculum designed to help 4th-6th graders explore their faith and wholeheartedly follow Jesus.

 PRETEEN LESSON ON ANGER